taotang198910/Data_Science_Project/Bank_Stock_Prices/README.md

 # Bank Stock Prices

-You can view Bank_STock_Prices.ipynb directly on github, or clone the repository and open on Jupyter Notebook.
+You can view `Bank_Stock_Prices.ipynb` directly on github, or clone the repository and open on Jupyter Notebook.

 ### Requirements
 * Python 3